AxonFramework/AxonFramework/.github/ISSUE_TEMPLATE/3_bug_report.md

 ---
-name: 'Bug report'
-about: 'Report a bug in Axon Framework'
+name: 'Bug report' about: 'Report a bug in the Axon Framework plugin' title:
-title:
 labels: 'Type: Bug'
 ---